New York City Mayor Election Odds: Mamdani Heavily Favored as New Yorkers Head to Polls

 Rohit Ponnaiya • Betting Analyst

-Join us as we break down the latest odds, explain why they’re moving, and share key betting strategies.
+Join us as we break down the latest odds, explain why they’re moving, and gain insight from political experts on key betting strategies.
 Whether you’re following the money or just the headlines, this is the guide you need to stay ahead of NYC’s electrifying mayoral showdown.

 📅 Key dates and betting milestones